-Don't get me wrong, the Crate & Barrel furniture is very stylish (they have people that work on that) and thus I wouldn't convince someone not to purchase from them.
-But it is important to note that Crate & Barrel is just a retailer.
+Don't get me wrong, the Crate & Barrel furniture is very stylish (they have people that work on that).

-Remember, there are probably other couches out there (made by McCreary) that can be found for a similar price or less.
+But it's quite possible there are similar couches (made by McCreary) that can be found for a similar price or less.

 Case in point.